 [Ingredient profile correct as of October 2018]

-How does Athletic Greens Taste?
+How does it Taste?

 This was to be expected though as there isn’t anything in this powder that should cause a problem.
-I stuck to the recommended one serving of approximately 12g in a glass of 200ml of water per day.
+I stuck to the recommended one serving of about 12g in a glass of 200ml of water per day.

 There are no stimulants or an excess of an ingredient that could cause unexpected side effects.

-Do Athletic Greens Work?
+Athletic Greens Benefits

 One simple example, the Reishi Mushroom powder in the “Digestive Enzyme & Super Mushroom Complex” is certainly going to in my opinion too low.

-Well the blend of six ingredients is only 154mg and according to Examine, Reishi needs to be consumed in quantities of 1.5g to 1.9g depending on the portion of the extract is used.
+Well, the blend of six ingredients is only 154mg and according to Examine, Reishi needs to be consumed in quantities of 1.5g to 1.9g depending on the portion of the extract is used.

 Another example is, it’s unclear from the label if the organic Chlorella is of the “cracked cell” variety.
 This is important as Chlorella is really hard to digest due to its tough cell wall, so if you don’t consume the “cracked wall/cell” variety the bioavailability (amount digested) would most likely very low.

-Athletic Greens Customer Reviews
+Athletic Greens Reviews

 I took a quick look online at reviews of Athletic Greens, this included their official website and Amazon.

-Athletic Greens has a few famous brand ambassadors too such as Tim Ferriss who recommended it in his 4-Hour Body, Joe de Sena CEO and Founder of the Spartan Race, Dagmara Wozniak a Nike Athlete and 2 x Olympic Fencing Team and 2016 Bronze Medalist.
+Athletic Greens has a few famous brand ambassadors too such as Tim Ferriss who recommended it in his 4-Hour Body, Joe de Sena CEO, and Founder of the Spartan Race, Dagmara Wozniak, a Nike Athlete, and 2 x Olympic Fencing Team and 2016 Bronze Medalist.

-I took a quick look at the one star ratings to see what negatives come up.
+I took a quick look at the one-star ratings to see what negatives come up.
 Most of these consumer reviews reported “gastric problems”, “didn’t notice any difference”, “Ingredients are not worth 4x what similar products cost.” and “arrived with a hole in the bag”.

 Money Back Guarantee / Returns Policy